 Whether you bring the same ones he uses at home or you buy new ones is up to you.
 I brought my dogs’ from home just to add a touch of the familiar.
 A foldable/collapsible bowl is perfect for day trips.
 They take up no room in a knapsack, purse or even a pocket and you’re never caught without.

 Rubber mats are an easy way to protect the floor from spilled food and drink, especially if you’re only renting the caravan or motor home.

 Dog food and treats

-If it’s a long car ride until you get to your campsite you might want to check out a dog travel bag.
-I think they’re wonderful because it keeps your dog’s food, water and even a toy or two all organised and in one place while you’re on the road.
+If it’s a long car ride until you get to your campsite, a dog travel organizer bag is a must have.
+I think they’re wonderful because it keeps your dog’s food, water and even a toy or two all organized, and in one easy to access place while you’re on the road.